meker12/commerce-channels.en/help/channel-manager/settings-overview.md

 # Settings overview

-Sales channel settings enable communication and data synchronization between [!DNL Commerce] and [!DNL Walmart Marketplace] so you can manage Walmart Marketplace sales operations from the [!DNL Commerce] Admin:
+Sales channel settings enable communication and data synchronization between [!DNL Commerce] and [!DNL Walmart Marketplace] so you can manage Walmart Marketplace sales operations from the [!DNL Commerce] Admin.

 In [!DNL Channel Manager], you configure some sales channels settings during the onboarding process.
-After onboarding, you can view and manage the Settings configuration from the *Settings* page.
+After onboarding, you can view and manage the configuration from the *Settings* page.

 * **[Map Unique identifiers](map-catalog-attributes.md)**–Before you publish listings from [!DNL Commerce] to [!DNL Walmart Marketplace], map at least one unique identifier from your [!DNL Commerce] catalog to the corresponding identifier from Walmart.
 This step is required to match [!DNL Commerce] products to existing [!DNL Walmart] listings and to synchronize product data between [!DNL Commerce] and [!DNL Walmart].